Research

 Critical Infrastructure Systems - Risk & Resilience Modeling

-Energy Systems: Climate Resilience Modeling
+Energy Systems Resilience Modeling

-PROJECTS: 1) Develop a multiparadigm framework to capture the climate-energy nexus under deep uncertainty and implement the climate change impact assessments for the energy sector at various regional levels in the U.S.; 2) Modeling the risk of natural disasters’ impacting the energy systems; 3) Develop a risk-informed decision framework to help the utility regulators in resilience investment decisions of the electric grid.
+PROJECTS1) Develop a multiparadigm framework to capture the climate-energy nexus under deep uncertainty and implement the climate change impact assessments for the energy sector at various regional levels in the U.S.; 2) Modeling the risk of natural disasters’ impacting the energy systems; 3) Develop a risk-informed decision framework to help the utility regulators in resilience investment decisions of the electric grid.

-Modeling Impact of Extreme Weather Events on Socio-technical systems
+Modeling Impact of Extreme Weather Events

-PROJECTS: 1) Predicting impact of geophysical and anthropogenic factors on wildfire spread; 2) Understanding wildfire-induced failure risk of interconnected infrastructure systems; 3) Develop a risk-informed decision framework to minimize wildfire-induced power outage risks; 4) Assessing hazard-induced service inoperability in electricity sector; 5) Modeling impact of natural hazard induced disasters in country-level economic growth.
+PROJECTS1) Predicting impact of geophysical and anthropogenic factors on wildfire spread; 2) Understanding wildfire-induced failure risk of interconnected infrastructure systems; 3) Develop a risk-informed decision framework to minimize wildfire-induced power outage risks; 4) Assessing hazard-induced service inoperability in electricity sector; 5) Modeling impact of natural hazard induced disasters in country-level economic growth.

 Population Health & Healthcare Analytics

 The growing interest in big data and predictive analytics for improving the healthcare system is reflected by a surge in long-term investment in developing new technologies using artificial intelligence and machine learning to forecast future events (possibly in real time) to improve the health of individuals and/or performance of the healthcare system.
-Big data analytics and predictive modeling in healthcare is evolving into a promising field for providing insight from large data sets and improving outcomes while reducing costs.
+Big data analytics and predictive modeling in healthcare are evolving into a promising field for providing insight from large data sets and improving outcomes while reducing costs.
 In the era of data evolution, when there is an increasing availability of big data along with a growing effort from scientific communities to improve data sharing, the importance of leveraging advanced statistical and machine learning algorithms to uncover trends, patterns and make predictions for different perspectives of the healthcare system considering deep uncertainties of the future cannot be overstated.
-We focus on developing data-centric models to address some of the pressing multifaceted challenges in the healthcare discipline including, but not limited to, modeling the mortality and morbidity risks in a region, new approaches in disease spread simulation, formulating mental health risk, etc. Outcomes of such research studies can be used for informed decision making to advance and reform health policies, resource allocations, and others.
+We focus on developing data-centric models to address some of the pressing multifaceted challenges in the healthcare discipline, including, but not limited to, modeling the mortality and morbidity risks in a region, new approaches in disease spread simulation, formulating mental health risk, etc. The outcomes of such research studies can be used for informed decision-making to advance and reform health policies, resource allocations, and others.

 Investigating community safety and social justice issues